digital-land/digital-land/content/guidance/developer-contributions/index.md

 To complete step 3 you must be able to download, amend and upload a .csv file.

-MHCLG will [subject to this consultation] maintain a national register of developer contributions in a file called developer-contribution-register.csv.
+MHCLG will [subject to this consultation] maintain a national register of developer contributions in a file called developer-contribution-register.csv

 All organisations with a statutory duty to publish their own registers of contributions should ensure that the following columns in this file are kept accurate and up to date: